-Labinic probiotic drops can be stored at room temperature, provided this does not exceed 25 degrees C. Do not store below 4 degrees C. Labinic has a long shelf life and probiotic counts are well maintained.
+Labinic probiotic drops can be stored at room temperature, provided this does not exceed 25 degrees C for prolonged periods (a few hours at 30 degrees C causes no degradation).
+Do not store below 4 degrees C. Labinic has a long shelf life and probiotic counts are well maintained.

-What is the red plastic band on the bottle neck?
+What is the red or white plastic band on the bottle neck?

 ANSWER: This is an anti-tamper marker that is placed during bottling.
 It is not a seal.
 It does not matter if it is split for example.